Ignite (event)

 Ignite (Ignite Talks) is a series of events where speakers have five minutes to talk on a subject accompanied by 20 slides, for 15 seconds each, automatically advanced.
-Ignite started in Seattle, and it has spread to over 350 organizing teams in cities, universities, governments and companies who have hosted thousands of events.
+Ignite started in Seattle, and it has spread to at least 350 organizing teams in cities, universities, governments and companies who have hosted thousands of events.

-Ignite Talks uses a similar format to PechaKucha, which was founded 3 years earlier.
+Ignite Talks uses a similar format to PechaKucha, which was founded three years earlier.
+Ignite presentations are a type of lightning talk.

 The first Ignite was held in 2006 in Seattle, Washington by Brady Forrest and Bre Pettis, and was sponsored by O'Reilly Media and MAKE magazine.
-O'Reilly continued to support Ignite until November 2015 when the franchise was handed off to its founder, Brady Forrest, who formed Ignite Talks, PBC - a Public Benefit Corporation.
+O'Reilly continued to support Ignite until November 2015 when the franchise was handed off to its founder, Brady Forrest, who formed Ignite Talks PBC, a Public Benefit Corporation.
 Ignite Talks PBC was formed to be an independent organization focusing on supporting Ignite events around the world and promoting public speaking.
+The organization was originally sponsored by PCH International, the parent company of Highway1, a hardware startup accelerator that Forrest led.

+The Ignite format has been used by educators to help students build public speaking skills, including to teach students about presenting research in concise and engaging ways.